ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 Once all the servers are up and running, building the cluster is simple.
 Access the studio, go to Manage Server > Cluster, and add nodes to the cluster by their URL.

 {PANEL/}

-{PANEL:Manual Setup}

-If none of the above setup options work for you, it is possible to configure the server manually using the `settings.json` file which is located in the `Server` folder.
-To disable the setup wizard, change the `Setup.Mode` value to `None`.

-Read the [Certificate Configuration Section](../server/security/authentication/certificate-configuration) to learn how setup security manually

-Read the [Configuration Section](../server/configuration/configuration-options) to learn more about using 'settings.json' and see a list of configuration options.

-Read the [Security Section](../server/security/overview) to learn more about security in RavenDB.

-{PANEL/}